Who should use a cash management account?

 1. Businesses in need of easier financial management

 Most CMAs allow you to link existing checking, savings, and high-yield accounts.
 This makes it possible for you to use a CMA as a single portal for managing your finances — giving you a quick view of your cash balances, online savings accounts, and other account balances.
-This is especially useful for businesses that regularly transfer money, receive check deposits, and utilize any kind of investment product.
+This is especially useful for businesses that regularly transfer money, receive checks, and utilize any kind of investment product.

 If your business simply has a business bank account or everyday checking account, you may not need a CMA right now.
 But, if you have numerous accounts and find yourself swimming in finances, a CMA can help you with your financial planning.